Clive Swift: Life and career

 Swift was born in Liverpool on 9 February 1936, the son of Abram Sampson Swift, who owned a furniture shop in Bootle, and Lily Rebecca, née Greenman.
-His elder brother David was also an actor.
-Both were educated at Clifton College and Gonville and Caius College, Cambridge, where Clive read English literature.
+He was educated at Clifton College and Gonville and Caius College, Cambridge reading English literature.
 He was previously a teacher at LAMDA and the Royal Academy of Dramatic Art.
 His family was Jewish.

 He appeared as Snug in the Royal Shakespeare Company's 1968 film production of A Midsummer Night's Dream as part of a cast that included Diana Rigg, Helen Mirren and Ian Richardson.
 During the 1970s, he appeared as Doctor Black in two of the BBC's M. R. James adaptations: The Stalls of Barchester and in A Warning to the Curious, as well as the BBC adaptation of The Barchester Chronicles.
 He is best known for his role on Keeping Up Appearances as Richard Bucket, the long-suffering husband of Hyacinth.
 Swift made two appearances in Doctor Who, in the 1985 story Revelation of the Daleks and the 2007 Christmas special.
 Around the time of his second appearance, he gave a "grumpy" interview to Doctor Who Magazine in which he bemoaned "not getting paid" to promote his episode, and belittled the show.
 He also played Sir Ector, the adoptive father of King Arthur in John Boorman's 1981 film Excalibur.

 In addition to acting, he was a songwriter.
 Many of his songs were included in his shows Richard Bucket Overflows: An Audience with Clive Swift, which toured the UK in 2007, and Clive Swift Entertains, in which he performed his own music and lyrics, which toured the UK in 2009.
 He also played the part of the Reverend Eustacius Brewer in Born and Bred, which aired on BBC One from 2002 to 2005.
 His last performance was in an episode of Midsomer Murders in 2017, after which he retired.

 Personal life and death

 Swift was married to novelist Margaret Drabble from 1960 until their divorce in 1975.
 He was the father of one daughter, Rebecca (who died in April 2017), known for running The Literary Consultancy in London, and two sons, Adam Swift, an academic, and Joe Swift, a garden designer, journalist and television presenter.
+Swift's elder brother, David, was also an actor.

-Swift died at home on 1 February 2019, just eight days prior of his 83rd birthday, following a short illness.
+Swift died at home on 1 February 2019, at the age of 82.
 Paying tribute to Swift, fellow actor James Dreyfus said he "loved this extremely talented, subtle actor".
-His Keeping Up Appearances co-star Patricia Routledge said: "Clive was a skillful and inventive actor with wide experience, as his successful career proved," and that she was very sad to hear of her former co-star's death.
+His Keeping Up Appearances co-star Patricia Routledge said: "Clive was a skillful and inventive actor with wide experience, as his successful career proved", and that she was very sad to hear of her former co-star's death.